pingzing/trippit/readme.md

 I.E. dates are in ISO 8601 format, and times are expressed in 24-hour clock format with colon separators.

+When times are returned by the server, they are usually in UNIX-milliseconds timestamp format, encoded as `long`s.

 #####Formatting
 When sending JSON requests, the double-quotes around strings must be escaped _in the request_.
 That means backslashes next to the quotes. _In the request_.
 Ugh.